kristinemlarson/gnssIR_python/README.md

 Nv: number of observations used in the Lomb Scargle Periodogram (LSP)
 ```

-freq is the frequency used:
+freq is the frequency used.
+There is no industry standard here - so
+I am defining them as follows:
 ```sh
 1 GPS L1
 2 GPS L2